Harvard-MolSys-Lab/Light-Seq-Nature-Methods-2022/README.md

 ## 5. Map and analyze retina cell type layers experiment

+We recommend starting from the merged read files, which are of the format: LS8A_Merged_R1.fastq.gz.
+These can be placed in the `inFiles` directory.
+If you want to start from the raw data, please see notes below (Section 7).

-Once you have the indexed genomes and GFF3 files in the main directory and raw sequencing data files in the inFiles subdirectory, you can also move to the RetinaCellTypeLayers subdirectory to first extract UMIs:
+Once you have the indexed genomes and GFF3 files in the main directory and input sequencing data files in the `inFiles` subdirectory of `RetinaCellTypeLayers`, you can move to the `RetinaCellTypeLayers` subdirectory to first extract UMIs:

     python3 ExtractThreeBarcodes.py